Hazy conditions over parts of Singapore on Wednesday as hotspot detected in Johor: NEA

 “For the next few hours, hazy conditions are expected over parts of Singapore, and members of the public may also detect a burning smell.
 The 24-hour PSI is forecast to be in the higher end of the moderate range."

-The hazy conditions appear to be affecting eastern parts of Singapore, including Tampines.
+The hazy conditions appear to be affecting mainly the eastern parts of Singapore, including Tampines.
 Some people reported a burning smell in the air.

 NEA added that as of 5pm, the 24-hr PSI was 48-57, in the moderate range, while the 1-hr PM2.5 concentration readings were at 5-36µg/m3, in Band II (Elevated).